Protecting Students Abroad

 Graduate Student Readmission

-Students returning to College for Creative Studies (CCS) after an absence of more than two consecutive academic years or students who seek readmission after suspension, must complete the Application for Readmission.
+Graduate students returning to College for Creative Studies (CCS) after an absence of more than two consecutive academic years or students who seek readmission after suspension, must complete the Application for Readmission.
 This application along with a $50 nonrefundable readmission fee must be submitted to the Academic Advising and Registration Office at least two months prior to the start of the semester the student wishes to attend.
 Official transcripts with final grades from other institutions attended during the absence from CCS must be included with the readmission application.

-Students, who left CCS in good academic standing with a grade point average of 3.0 or higher, must complete the Application for Readmission and attach the $50 Readmission Fee.
+Graduate students, who left CCS in good academic standing with a grade point average of 3.0 or higher, must complete the Application for Readmission and attach the $50 Readmission Fee.
 Students will be notified via email when their application has been processed.

 Readmission after academic suspension

-Students applying for readmission after academic suspension, must complete the Application for Readmission, attach the $50 Readmission Fee, and address the problems that led to the academic suspension and put forth the case for their success upon returning to CCS.
+Graduate students applying for readmission after academic suspension, must complete the Application for Readmission, attach the $50 Readmission Fee, and address the problems that led to the academic suspension and put forth the case for their success upon returning to CCS.
 This information must be provided in the “Student Explanation” section of the Application for Readmission.
 The Committee on Academic Performance will review appeals for readmission after academic suspension.
 If approved, the student’s academic standing would carry the status of “Continued Academic Warning.”

 Readmission after suspension related to conduct

-Students applying for readmission after suspension related to conduct, must complete the Application for Readmission, attach the $50 Readmission Fee, and include any relevant information that will build a case for the student’s success upon returning to CCS.
+Graduate students applying for readmission after suspension related to conduct, must complete the Application for Readmission, attach the $50 Readmission Fee, and include any relevant information that will build a case for the student’s success upon returning to CCS.
 This information must be provided in the “Student Explanation” section of the readmission application.
 The Dean of Students will review appeals for readmission after a conduct suspension.

 Grading

-Grading is based on performance in coursework, growth in ability, attendance, and attitude.
+Grading is based on performance in coursework, growth in ability, and professionalism.
 A continuous record of all grades throughout a student’s enrollment is kept in the Academic Advising and Registration Office.
-Final grade reports are available on Self-Service the week after classes end.
-CCS uses the following grading system:
+Final grade reports are available on the College’s learning management system the week after classes end.
+Faculty must enter midterm and final grades into Canvas.

 Undergraduate Grading Scale